 Walmart Trade-In Program

-Walmart offers eGift cards in exchange for cell phones, tablets, video games and consoles, voice speakers, MP3 players, and eReaders through CExchange.
+Walmart offers eGift cards in exchange for cell phones, tablets, video game consoles, voice speakers, MP3 players, wearables, and laptops through CExchange.
 To receive a free offer on your device, visit the Gadget to Gift Cards website and select your item type.